 If someone else caused your accident, you might be wondering how to get the compensation you need to rebuild your life.
-At Ostroff Injury Law, our well-versed personal injury attorneys can help you hold the reckless driver accountable for their actions and demand payment for your injuries.
+At Ostroff Godshall Injury and Accident Lawyers, our well-versed personal injury attorneys can help you hold the reckless driver accountable for their actions and demand payment for your injuries.
 In past cases, Jon Ostroff and our Blue Bell car accident lawyers have been able to recover substantial compensation for our clients.

 For example, our team represented an individual who suffered a severe ankle injury after being struck by a drunk driver on Route 73.
 Despite our client having limited tort insurance, we were able to win a $535,000 settlement for them.
 Reach out to us today to learn more about how we can help you after a car wreck.
 We recovered $400,000 just a few months after our client was an accident victim that injured his hip in a crash.
 In a lawsuit we filed for a pre-teen client, we recovered $3.5 million for her after we battled with the insurance company for the employer of the reckless truck driver that struck her while she was riding her bike.